CicyLab/VFdetector/README.md

 # VFDetector

-an automatic pipeline for the identification, quantification and visualization of virulence factors in metagenomic sequencing data
+An automatic pipeline for the identification, quantification and visualization of virulence factors in metagenomic sequencing data

 Dependencies:
 Python >=3.7